The Better Cotton Initiative (BCI) is delighted to be partnering with the FAO Global Soil Partnership to promote sustainable soil management.

 RECSOIL is a ‘Payment for Ecosystem Services’ (PES) scheme, whereby qualifying projects are given financial incentives and awarded credits based on the volumes of carbon sequestered in the soil and on the reduction on GHG emissions.
 This approach encourages more sustainable farming practices, while also creating an additional source of revenue for farmers.

 Farmers are the central pillar of RECSOIL as they are the ones who can make a difference by adopting good practices that maintain carbon in the soil.
 They will then benefit from technical support and financial incentives for adopting and implementing these practices.
-BCI is currently working with Global Soil Partnership to design a small pilot project in India – this has been delayed due to the Covid-19 situation, but testing will resume in the coming months.
+Better Cotton is currently working with Global Soil Partnership to design a small pilot project in India – this has been delayed due to the Covid-19 situation, but testing will resume in the coming months.

 Both the Soil Doctors and RECSOIL programmes are designed to allow farmers to make immediate and responsible decisions on soil management.
 Further updates on the pilots will be shared later in the year.